CharlesJ10/my-portfolio/README.md

 # Google Student Training in Engineering Program

-This repo contains Charles Ogbogu's portfolio and STEP Projects.
+This repo contains Charles Ogbogu's web portfolio for the Google STEP Program.
-This work is based on the `[Google Software Product Sprint](https://g.co/softwareproductsprint) program.`